 Don’t be scared of social media

 Make the most of online platforms to showcase your ‘relevant skills’.
-You might not think twice about your twitter account, or those lines of code you’ve contributed to various GitHubs, but companies could see this as excellent experience – so make sure you link to relevant accounts when applying for jobs.
+You might not think twice about your twitter account, personal blogs or those lines of code you contributed to various GitHubs, but companies could see this as excellent experience – so make sure you link to relevant accounts when applying for jobs.

 Other ways we can help:

-It’s tedious having to check Jobs Board daily to keep abreast of all the new roles being advertised in the sector.
+It’s tedious having to check Jobs Board daily to keep abreast of all the new roles being advertised.
 So why not remove the leg work?

 - Sign up for Jobs Alerts emails and be amongst the first to hear about the latest digital, media & tech roles being advertised in the sector, direct to your inbox.

-- Hear from others in the sector: There’s lots of great advice from industry expects who spoke at our Talent2017 Jobs Fair earlier in the year.
+- Hear from others in the sector: There’s lots of great advice from industry experts who spoke at our Talent2018: Jobs Fair earlier in the year.

-- We’re also holding an Open Studios: Talent Week event aimed specifically at helping job seekers to make it in the digital sector.
+- We’re also holding a #BDF18: Kick-starting your career in digital event aimed specifically at helping job seekers get into the digital sector.

 Register for a free ticket here.